Surface Water Database (SURF)

 Pesticide monitoring results from the Department of Pesticide Regulation's (DPR) Surface Water Database (SURF) are available through on-line query/export or as downloadable comma delimited (.csv) files.
 All the chemical analysis results from DPR's SURF as of February 2022 are available.
 SURF data presented here contain a selected set of data fields from DPR's internal database.
 For more detailed information such as analytical method, sampling method and the lab conducting the analysis, please submit an inquiry to Xuyang.Zhang@cdpr.ca.gov.

 General Description of the Database

 Accessing the Data

-- Map of all the surface water monitoring sites in the Database can be downloaded.
-The .kmz file can be opened in Google Earth, a free program by Google, Inc. If you do not have Google Earth on your computer, you can download it.
+A map file of all the surface water monitoring sites in the Database can be downloaded.
+The .kmz file can be opened in the Google Earth free program by Google, Inc. If you do not have Google Earth in your computer, you can download it.

 Once loaded into Google Earth, zoom to your area of interest.
-Clicking on a site point will give a pop-up box containing information about the site, including the DPR site code, the county where the site is located, a brief description of the site, the number of water column and sediment records in the database for the site and the maximum concentrations of water and sediment samples detected at the site.
-The latitude and longitude are also provided.
+Clicking on a site point will give a pop-up box containing information about the site, including the DPR site code, the county where the site is located, a brief description of the site, as well as the latitude and longitude of the sampling site.

 For content questions, contact:

 Sacramento, CA 95812-4015